rsms/move/README.md

 Move is a flavor (and a subset) of JavaScript improving in the following ways:

-- Simpler: For instance; there's only one way to declare functions, no need of `var` declarations and no need for terminating statements with semicolons.
+- Simpler: For instance; there's only one way to declare functions, no need of `var` declarations, only one type of (non type-coercing) equality operators and no need for terminating statements with semicolons.

 - Less boiler-plate code needed.
 Move introduces a few carefully selected features like the "import" and "export" keywords, and @-shorthand for `this` access.